12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 Your credit report will give you this information.

 Contact the three major credit reporting bureaus to get a free copy from each.
-They’re legally required to give you a free credit report once every 12 months.
-This FTC guide explains how to request your report.
+They’re legally required to give you a free credit report once every 12 months, but since the pandemic, all three are offering free weekly credit reports.

 Your credit history can affect a lot of what you do from now on.